disheng2018/Quorawx/_posts/2019-07-05-If China has so much money to invest in other countries, why don't they develop the poor parts of China？.md

 > **<span style="color: rgb(0, 128, 255);">258.1k Views · 6.9k Upvotes
 > </span>**

-**If China has so much money to invest in other countries, why don't they develop the poor parts of China?**

 Which poor part of China do you refer to?
 Can you give just one specific example that China has failed or ignored to develop?